Beginner-Friendly Ways to Learn How to Cook: The Complete Cooking Basics Guide

 Learn to Cook Vegetables

-Like anything in the kitchen, learning to cook vegetables to the correct “doneness” comes with time and practice.
-Once you learn how to roast, steam, sauté and season vegetables, you’ll find that sweet spot between raw and soggy mush, and be opened to a whole new world of meals.
+Like anything in the kitchen, learning to cook vegetables to the correct “doneness” comes with time and practice, and it's a staple of beginner cooking.
+Once you know how to roast, steam, sauté and season vegetables, you’ll find that sweet spot between raw and soggy mush, and be opened to a whole new world of meals.
 Here are a handful of hands-on cooking classes to help you learn to cook vegetables:

 Learn to Cook Meat

-For those just starting to learn how to cook, all the various cuts of meat and ways to cook them can be a bit daunting.
+Learning to cook for beginners can be a bit daunting when it comes to meat.
 Hands-on cooking classes take the mystery out of cooking proteins and help you learn to cook meat dishes with confidence.
 From roasting the perfect chicken to grilling the perfect steak, here are a handful of hands-on cooking classes to help you master a few beginner-friendly meat-cooking techniques:

 - Master Your Grill with Chef Yapo in San Diego

-- Texas BBQ with Chef Michael in Houston
+- Ultimate Texas BBQ with Chef Kareem in Austin

 - French Country Kitchen with Chef Shahida in Atlanta